slcs-jsc/mptrac/README.md

 * Mesoscale diffusion and sub-grid scale wind fluctuations are simulated using the Langevin equation to add stochastic perturbations to the trajectories.
 * Additional modules are implemented to simulate convection, sedimentation, radioactive decay, hydroxyl chemistry, dry deposition, and wet deposition.
 * Various output methods for particle, ensemble, gridded, sample, and station data.
 Gnuplot interface for direct visualization.
-* MPTRAC features an MPI/OpenMP/OpenACC hybrid parallelization for efficient use on HPC and GPU systems.
+* MPTRAC features an MPI-OpenMP-OpenACC hybrid parallelization for efficient use on HPC and GPU systems.

 ## Getting started